 - Merrow edge for the velcro-backed edition; lasercut for the iron-on edition

 - Production, research & development, and order fulfilment are all working undisrupted.

-- Shipping to the U.S. and Europe is up and running, we currently ship twice a week.
+- Shipping to the U.S. and Europe is up and running, we currently ship once to twice a week, depending on order volume.

 - We are not able to accept orders from the UK until further notice pending the resolution of "Brexit" tax and tariff disruptions.
 In the meantime, please use an alternative European or international address.

 - Please check the status page reporting the effects on shipping and delivery by Deutsche Post and DHL as well as our shipping information to see whether it affects you currently and over time.

 Payment & Security

 Your payment information is processed securely.
 We do not store credit card details nor have access to your credit card information.